402540052/frog-detection-yolo/README.md

 Yolov3 train base on darknet
 -
 used to train yolov3 model

-you can use "darknet.exe detector train cfg/voc.data cfg/yolov3-voc.cfg darknet53.conv.74" to train the model
+Enter x64 folder and you can use "darknet.exe detector train cfg/voc.data cfg/yolov3-voc.cfg darknet53.conv.74" to train the model

 Reference:https://github.com/AlexeyAB/darknet